 8. Prove by A + B

 Many people just surrender to the facts.
-You must be smart and see if your customer is one of those people who likes to see graphs, numbers and hard evidence (very common among engineers and doctors, for example).
+You must be smart like the sales team of Nova city and see if your customer is one of those people who like to see graphs, numbers and hard evidence (very common among engineers and doctors, for example).
 Take these tangible elements to convince you and close the deal!